leowmjw/my-articles/ENGINEERSMY/NOMAD_NATIVE_ESCLUSTER_LOCAL_AZURERM/Nomad-Native-Scheduling-ESCluster-Local-AzureRM.md

           transport.tcp.port: {{ env "NOMAD_HOST_PORT_estransport" }}
 ...
 ```
+There is a workaround above where if IPv6 localhost is detected for `.Address`, it should be rewritten to localhost as Consul in dev mode does not seem to like IPv6 bind address :(

-The important part is the need the dynamic host ports to be filled in that is indicated earlier under the service stanza pointing to the ES Transport port.
+Another important part is the need for the dynamic host ports to be filled in to the `discovery.zen.ping.unicast.hosts` section of the config.
+This is done by iterating through the host inside the service named `escluster-transport` in the `service`.
+No health check is specified so that it is registered immediately and visible to consul-template processing the above `template` stanza.

 ```bash
       service {